 If you are traveling elsewhere and your F-1 visa is expired, you must visit a U.S. embassy or consulate to apply for a new F-1 visa.
 Please reference our Visa Information page for more information on the visa renewal process.
 In addition to the documents listed on the Visa Information page, you will also need to bring your EAD card and employment letter with you to the visa appointment.

 Many UT students successfully travel and renew their F-1 visas while on OPT.
 However, the risk of denial for an F-1 visa renewal while on OPT is slightly higher than when you are enrolled in an academic program.
-The fact that the focus of your stay in the U.S. while on OPT is working rather than going to school could be seen as an avenue for an adjustment of status to permanent residency.
 As the F-1 student visa requires applicants have intentions to return to their home country upon completed their academic program, the visa application could be denied if the embassy official is not convinced of your intention to return home.
 During your visa appointment it is important to demonstrate that your intent still matches the purpose of the non-immigrant F-1 student visa category.
 Be prepared to answer how your stay in the United States is temporary and be prepared to demonstrate that you do not intend to immigrate to the United States.
 You can do this by showing strong ties to your home country, such as family, property, or employment waiting for your return.
 Evidence can often be subjective, so use your best judgment to decide what documents you want to take with you to your visa appointment.

 Please consult an Immigration Attorney for guidance regarding international travel if you plan to pursue the H-1B process, have an H-1B petition pending with USCIS, or have an I-797 H-1B approval notice.